Frequently Asked Questions

 Q1How much does the class cost?

-IT-Ready is underwritten by grants and financial donations, so that students can attend classes for free.
-While IT-Ready is offered free to enrolled students, the program costs IT-Ready donors $5,000 per pupil.
-Our students recognize that IT-Ready is an extraordinary opportunity — one that can pave the way toward an upwardly mobile and financially rewarding career path.
-IT-Ready students are committed and highly motivated individuals who are willing to work hard for their benefit and success.
+Creating IT Futures’ classes are underwritten by grants and financial donations, so that students can attend classes for free.
+While our classes offered free to enrolled students, the program costs donors $5,000 per pupil.
+Our students recognize that Creating IT Futures is an extraordinary opportunity — one that can pave the way toward an upwardly mobile and financially rewarding career path.
+Our students are committed and highly motivated individuals who are willing to work hard for their benefit and success.

-IT-Ready is a classroom-based IT job training and placement program that’s offered free of charge to admitted students.
-The program is rigorous and requires each student to take ownership of his or her success — reflecting the kind of personal responsibility necessary for you to secure and keep a professional job.
+We provide IT job training and placement free of charge to admitted students.
+Our program is rigorous and requires each student to take ownership of his or her success — reflecting the kind of personal responsibility necessary for you to secure and keep a professional job.
 The instructor shares material in a lecture format, but leaves plenty of time for questions, group projects, hands-on labs and one-on-one attention.

 Q3How long does the class session last and how many people are in class?

-IT-Ready TS and IT-Ready QA classes take place over eight weeks in a classroom environment with one instructor and up to 25 students.
-IT-Ready CSIS classes run for 14 weeks.
+All classroom-based Creating IT Futures classes take place over eight weeks with one instructor and up to 25 students.
 The instructor shares material in a lecture format, but leaves plenty of time for questions, group projects and one-on-one attention, as well as hands-on labs.
+The online-only classes take place over 12 weeks with up to 35 students per session.

 Q5What materials do I need to take to class?